koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 I can't change things, but that is fine as the persistency is elsewhere, and the main OS is immutable.

+It is immutable because there are two partions for the root/main OS.
+One for the current booted system and another one for backup.
+During any upgrades the changes are applied to a different partition/snapshot and the system boots into that one.
+If the boot fails, it will revert to the old partition instead.

 # Not the first player
 The Steam Deck uses an immutable filesystem: as deeply described in [this article](https://www.svenknebel.de/posts/2022/5/2/), the root filesystem (`/`) is mounted as read-only with BTRFS, while other directories are mounted as OverlayFS, and the home directory is read/write, allowing some persistency.

-I have seen this design in Embedded Linux and ChromeOS: the user's configurations, apps, and files are stored in a different partition, while the core OS is read-only.
+I have seen this design in Embedded Linux, Andoird, and ChromeOS: the user's configurations, apps, and files are stored in a different partition, while the core OS is read-only.